wufeim/mofii-notes/paper-reading/retina-net.rst

 .. image:: figures/retina-net-2.png
    :width: 520pt

-**Feature Pyramid Network Backbone:** The authors adopt the FPN from *Feature Pyramid Networks for Object Detection* as the backbone network for RetinaNet.
+- **Feature Pyramid Network Backbone:** The authors adopt the FPN from *Feature Pyramid Networks for Object Detection* as the backbone network for RetinaNet.

-**Anchors:** The authors use translation-invariant anchor boxes similar to those in the RPN variant in *Feature Pyramid Networks for Object Detection*.
+- **Anchors:** The authors use translation-invariant anchor boxes similar to those in the RPN variant in *Feature Pyramid Networks for Object Detection*.

-**Classification Subnet:** The classification subnet predicts the probability of object presence at each spatial position for each of the :math:`A` anchors and :math:`K` object classes.
+- **Classification Subnet:** The classification subnet predicts the probability of object presence at each spatial position for each of anchor and object class.
 This subnet is a small FCN attached to each FPN level; parameters of this subnet are shared across all pyramid levels.

-**Box Regression Subnet:** In parallel with the object classification subnet, another small FCN is attached to each pyramid level for the purpose of regressing the offset from each anchor box to a nearby ground-truth object.
+- **Box Regression Subnet:** In parallel with the object classification subnet, another small FCN is attached to each pyramid level for the purpose of regressing the offset from each anchor box to a nearby ground-truth object.

-**Initialization:** For the final conv layer of the classification subnet, the bias initialization is set to :math:`b = - \log((1 - \pi) / \pi)`, where :math:`\pi` specifies that at the start of training every anchor should be labeled as foreground with confidence of :math:`\sim \pi`.
+- **Initialization:** For the final conv layer of the classification subnet, the bias initialization is set to :math:`b = - \log((1 - \pi) / \pi)`, where :math:`\pi` specifies that at the start of training every anchor should be labeled as foreground with confidence of :math:`\sim \pi`.
 This initialization prevents the large number of background anchors from generating a large, destabilizing loss value in the first iteration of training.

 Results
 -------------------------------------